minem1ne/Elevator-GeoData2Wavetable/README.md

 # Usage

-the simplest way to download a prebuild app from the Tag page.
+the simplest way to use this, is to download a prebuild app from the Tag page.

 or run the code yourself: